 What is Mountain Valley Pipeline, LLC?
 Why was it created?

 Mountain Valley Pipeline, LLC is a joint venture of EQM Midstream Partners, LP; NextEra Capital Holdings, Inc.; Con Edison Transmission, Inc.; WGL Midstream; and RGC Midstream, LLC.
 EQM Midstream Partners will operate the pipeline and own a significant interest in the joint venture.
 The joint venture was created to develop a pipeline to take natural gas from the Marcellus and Utica shale regions to markets in the Mid- and South Atlantic regions of the United States.

 What are the details of the ownership partnership?

 EQM Midstream Partners, LP has a 45.5% significant ownership interest in the joint venture and will operate the proposed Mountain Valley Pipeline; NextEra Energy has a 31% ownership interest; Con Edison Transmission, Inc. has a 12.5% interest; WGL Midstream has a 10% interest; and RGC Midstream, LLC has a 1% interest.

 What is the expected project timeline?

 Mountain Valley Pipeline, LLC began the voluntary pre-filing process with the Federal Energy Regulatory Commission (FERC) in October 2014.
 The FERC pre-filing is an engagement process to help stakeholders and pipeline companies alike understand questions and concerns.
 Mountain Valley Pipeline, LLC filed a formal Application with the FERC on October 23, 2015 and received the FERC Certificate on October 13, 2017.
-The project had a first quarter 2018 construction start date and is targeting an estimated in-service date during the fourth quarter 2019.
+The project had a first quarter 2018 construction start date and is targeting an estimated in-service date of year-end 2023.